Highlights from the Ratings and Financial Report for Coterra Energy Inc. (CTRA)

-Coterra Energy Inc. (NYSE:CTRA) went up by 3.09% from its latest closing price compared to the recent 1-year high of $35.93.
-The company’s stock price has collected 1.93% of gains in the last five trading sessions.
-The Wall Street Journal reported on 01/17/22 that Texas Earthquakes Prompt New Fracking Rules
+Coterra Energy Inc. (NYSE:CTRA) went down by -6.60% from its latest closing price compared to the recent 1-year high of $35.93.
+The company’s stock price has collected -3.46% of loss in the last five trading sessions.
+Barron’s reported on 09/13/22 that European Natural-Gas Prices Could Tumble, Says Goldman Sachs

 Is It Worth Investing in Coterra Energy Inc. (NYSE :CTRA) Right Now?